DEFRA/ffc-techspike-authentication/README.md

 |DEFRAID_SIGNOUT_REDIRECT_URL| A URL to redirect the user after a successful sign-out.
 This needs to be supplied to DEFRA Customer Identity.
 |DEFRAID_SIGNOUT_URL| The end_session_endpoint found within the OpenID connect configuration document

- > For more information please browse the Technical Onboarding Guide for Core Service.
-This is supplied by DEFRA Customer Identity

-## Generate a self-signed certificate to run application on https
+## Generate a self-signed certificate to run the  application on https

 ```
 openssl req -x509 -newkey rsa:2048 -nodes -sha256 -subj '/CN=localhost' \
   -keyout localhost-privkey.pem -out localhost-cert.pem
 ```

+The two generated files are placed within the `app` folder:

+- localhost-cert.pem
+- localhost-privkey.pem

 ## Running the application